 The actual mass production of the product

 Ideally, this is the actual task of any electromechanical assembly plant.
 This is because it conventionally takes most of the time and input in terms of labor and cash while producing the actual end product to take to the market.
-Since the product has gone through all its test steps, no more research is needed in this step and all you need is your employees to churnelectromechanical-assembly out as many exact replicas of the original as they can per unit time.
+Since the product has gone through all its test steps, no more research is needed in this step and all you need is your employees to churn out as many exact replicas of the original as they can per unit time.

 To ensure that the models produced at this step, you can decide to use automated manufacture systems operated by a highly trained team.
 This will ensure that the market gets a taste of what you worked on without any flaws.